Anonymous Marking (Turnitin)

 - You can only identify students by the paper ID (which is not the same as student ID).

-- Submissions are unanonymised on the assignment post date.
+- Submissions are revealed on the assignment post date.

 - You can reveal individual names if you provide a reason.
 This is logged to ensure an audit trail.
-Once you've unanonymised a student, you can't reanonymise them.
+Once a student has been revealed, it cannot be undone.

 - You can't edit the Start Date, Due Date or Post Date after the Post Date has already passed.
-After this point, the only way to change assignment dates is to edit your assignment settings so that the assignment is not anonymous.
-It is not possible to reanonymise submissions, but you can then change the dates if required.
+After this point, the only way to change assignment dates is to edit your assignment settings so that the assignment is not anonymous (cannot be undone).
+The dates can be changed if required.